Getting started with the SwiftUI NavigationSplitView

 A screenshot of an iPhone with a navigation stack view

-As you can see, our applied accent colors are still being applied here, with the green color being applied to the back button and the standard color being applied to the detail content button.
+Our custom accent colors are still being applied, with the green color being applied to the back button and the standard color being applied to the detail content button.

 A screenshot of an iPhone that displays the sidebar content as a list